fourzedotEXE/lora-based_morse-transceiver/README.md

-# LoRa-based morse transceiver for stealthy long-range comms. :busts_in_silhouette:
+# LoRa morse transceiver for stealthy long range comms. :busts_in_silhouette:

 Consists of two devices:
 1) The main device hooked up to a computer, and controlled via serial monitor on an IDE
 2) The LoRa transceiver.
-Standalone device
+Standalone device.

 ### Components ( :warning: NOTE: Some soldering may be necessary :warning: )
 - Arduino Uno